History of Lotteries

 - A new prize for matching two main numbers was introduced.

 - Colin and Christine Weir from Largs in Ayrshire became the first players to win the top prize on EuroMillions at the jackpot cap.
-Their €185 million windfall worked out at £161.6 million at the time, which remains the largest ever EuroMillions prize in sterling.
+Their €185 million windfall worked out at £161.6 million.

 - The jackpot cap was raised to €190 million.